octosoft/octoscan/README.md

 On most Linux variants - even on minimal installs - the scanner should now be able to run directly without the need to install any additional Linux packages or Python modules.

-**_NOTE_** windows support has been removed from octoscan.
+**_NOTE_** Windows support has been removed from octoscan.
-    windows support was previously only used for module testing.
+    Windows support was previously only used for module testing.

 Requires OctoSAM server version 1.10.6 or newer.